YettiPowered/style-guide/README.md

 A base for creating style guides

 ###Add/edit logos & icons:
-Add the imagse to the images directory, then mark them up as usual in the html.
+Add the images to the images directory, then mark them up as usual in the HTML.
 ```html
     <img src="images/logo.png" />
 ```